axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

    <a class="_uparrow" href="#bm13"><img src="/assets/img/arrow-up-icon.png"></a>
   </li>
   <li id="en14">
-   In China, the <em>People&rsquo;s Republic</em> dictatorship seems to be a mix of decentralized owernship of business and centralized political power, but that is just a mirage for those of us outside of China.
-As Xi Jinping has shown, the so-called-private companies can be brought to kneel by the polical power, and their military, at any time, &ldquo;follow our orders, or else.&rdquo;
+   In China, the <em>People&rsquo;s Republic</em> dictatorship seems to be a mix of decentralized owernship of business and centralized political power, but that is just a mirage maintained for those of us outside the PRC.
+As Xi Jinping, the latest Party boss has shown, the so-called-private companies can be brought to kneel by the polical power and their violence machine. &ldquo;Follow our orders, or else.&rdquo;
    <<a href="https://radicals.world/f3Nboy">https://radicals.world/f3Nboy</a>>.
    <a class="_uparrow" href="#bm14"><img src="/assets/img/arrow-up-icon.png"></a>
   </li>